-What is grooms insurance?
+What is Grooms' Insurance?

-Grooms insurance is an insurance policy specifically designed to meet the needs of employed and freelance grooms.
+Grooms' insurance is an insurance policy specifically designed to meet the needs of employed and freelance grooms.

+There are many providers on the market offering insurance for grooms that offer a range of policies depending on your own personal circumstances.
 For example, if you are working with horses then the BHS's Gold membership will not cover you as it is a recreational policy only.

-To understand this better let’s take a look at the different types of policies available and how they can impact on you...
+To understand this better let’s take a look at the different types of policies available:

 Personal Accident Insurance for Grooms

 Depending on your policy and level of cover personal accident insurance can cover loss of earnings as a result of your accident - known as Temporary Total Disablement (TTD) -

-If you’re not sure what kind of policy you’ll need then use our quick quiz and we’ll match you to the right policy:
+If you’re not sure what kind of policy you’ll need then use our quick quiz and we’ll match you to the right membership: